STORM-IRIT/Radium-Engine/Docs/rendering.md

 and outputs one final *renderpass* texture, ready to be postprocessed.

 The main renderer of Radium, implemented in the class ``ForwardRenderer`` implements a Z-prepass forward rendering loop.
-Even if the material association to a renderable object , realized by the so called ``RenderTechnique`` is tightly coupled with the main rendering loop, Plugins might define new renderers and interact differently with shaders and materials properties.
+Even if the material association to a renderable object, realized by the so called ``RenderTechnique`` is tightly coupled with the main rendering loop, Plugins might define new renderers and interact differently with shaders and materials properties.
 See the material chapter of the documentation.

 Here is a summary of all the draw calls
 #### 1. Depth, ambient color and "deferred info" pass
 This pass
 *   only concerns opaque objects AND opaque fragment on transparent objects.
 It is used to, mainly to fill in the  Z-buffer, allowing to activate early z-test for next passes since the depth buffer is already filled,
 *   initialize the color buffer by computing e.g. the ambient color for each object,
 *   generate several pictures of the scene allowing to implement compositing effects later :
     *   saves the world-space normals for each object,